merylye/merylye.github.io/_pages/about.md

 [Hihi!](https://www.reddit.com/r/norsk/comments/xm1mym/i_often_hear_norwegian_people_say_hi_hi_how_is_it/) I'm a second-year PhD student at Carnegie Mellon University in the School of Computer Science's [Software and Societal Systems Department](https://s3d.cmu.edu/), where I am supported by a [Sansom Graduate Fellowship](https://sc.cs.cmu.edu/news/2025/1105-graduate-fellows.html).
 I am advised by [Steve Rathje](https://stevenrathje.com/) and [Bob Kraut](https://kraut.hciresearch.info/).

 I study how sociotechnical systems shape human judgment, autonomy, and wellbeing.
 My recent work examines how AI systems influence users’ attitudes and decision-making, more specifically how sycophantic AI systems can miscalibrate confidence and shape beliefs.
-I develop conceptual and empirical tools to measure and mitigate these effects, contributing to broader questions in AI alignment.
+I develop conceptual and empirical tools to measure and mitigate these effects.

 I am also a [research assistant](https://datasociety.net/people/meryl-ye/) with Data & Society’s AI on the Ground team.
 I study the affective use of AI systems—what benefits users experience and where risks of misaligned support emerge.
 I am interested in participatory design and governance approaches to strengthening AI safety in mental health and care contexts.